Today we will talk about The 20 best books for one year olds boys and girls to read in 2023.

 The whole story is like a movie.
 It took two-thirds of the length to advance slowly.
 Suddenly the plot developed rapidly and reached its peak, but when it was tense, there would be mistakes in the middle of the day, which was shocking, but fortunately, in the end, It will always end safely.

 The whole book is 32 pages, and 28 pages are about the difficulties they encountered on the way to catch the bear.

 The sentences are beautiful, from simple sentences to complex sentence patterns.
 The keywords are very repetitive, such as bear hunt, such as a river, mud, snowstorm, forest, etc. Onomatopoeia is a highlight, and the atmosphere is very good when it is read to children.

 This journey reached a climax after seeing the big bear.
 The children liked to quickly tell their escape route home, and finally saw the whole family get into the quilt and say goodnight to the big bear~ we can also turn off the lights and sleep.

 5. Chicka Chicka Boom Boom

 All the letters of the alphabet are in a race with one another up the coconut tree.
 But will there be enough room for them all?
-This well-loved children’s best board book for 1-year-old introduces the alphabet in a clever and fun way.
+This well-loved children’s book introduces the alphabet in a clever and fun way.

-Then all the alphabets came back on the coconut tree.
+Then all the alphabet came back to the coconut tree.
 But there is a full moon.
 A is out of bed and this is what he said: "I'll beat you to the top of the coconut tree."
 The end.